B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/PrepExternalSchema.rst

 ::

-    -i, --input-files          (Required) Path to the folder containing the FASTA files, one FASTA file per gene/locus (alternatively, a file with a list of paths can be given).
+    -g, --schema-directory     (Required) Path to the directory that contains the schema FASTA files to adapt, one FASTA file per gene/locus.

     -o, --output-directory     (Required) The directory where the output files will be saved (will create the directory if it does not exist).

+    --gl, --genes-list         (Optional) Path to a file that contains the list of full paths to the loci FASTA files or the loci IDs, one per line, the process should adapt (default: False).

     --ptf, --training-file     (Optional) Path to the Prodigal training file that will be included in the adapted schema (default: None).